yinchi/yinchi.github.io/_pages/cv.md

     * Conduct research on simulation and analytical approximation methods for blocking probability in overflow loss system models, including machine learning-based methods, with applications in various telecommunications and service systems.
     * Mentor undergraduate students on the completion of their final year projects.
     * Instruct final-year undergraduate students on writing simulation programs for stochastic system models.
+* Co-lecturer, University of the Witwatersrand, South Africa (Jul-Sep 2021)
+  * Co-lecturer of the capstone course "Design Project" on engineering design for students in Electrical and Information Engineering.
+  * I was invited to co-lecture this course due to my previous collaboration with **Prof.
+    Anton van Wyk** on epidemiological modelling for COVID-19.
+  * Students choosing our selected topic would need to design a simple epidemiological model for COVID-19, analyze possible tipping points leading to an out-of-control local epidemic, and design an early-warning system to avoid hitting these tipping points.

 ## Skills